Alpine skiing-Shiffrin takes record 47th World Cup slalom win | Sports-Games

 Alpine skiing-Shiffrin takes record 47th World Cup slalom win

-Stenmark won 46 giant slaloms in a career stretching from 1973 to 1989.
-Shiffrin had been only fifth after the opening leg in Schladming, Austria, but dominated the second run down the floodlit piste.

-U.S. skier Mikaela Shiffrin won the last World Cup women's slalom before the Beijing Olympics on Tuesday to take her 47th victory in the discipline and smash a record she had shared with Swedish great Ingemar Stenmark.
+Mikaela Shiffrin won the last World Cup women's slalom before the Beijing Olympics on Tuesday to take her 47th victory in the discipline and smash a record the U.S. skier had shared with Swedish great Ingemar Stenmark.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)